 Prior to this role, she served as the Assistant Director of College Relations at the Center.
 Previously, Linda was Vice President of Community College Relations at the Roueche Graduate Center at National American University, and she has worked at Lone Star College, Maricopa Community Colleges, and The University of Texas at Brownsville and Texas Southmost College.
 Linda’s experience includes student development, instructional support, grant writing, and teaching.
-She serves as a coach for the American Association of Community Colleges Pathways 2.0 and Texas Pathways Project.
+She served as a coach for the American Association of Community Colleges Pathways 2.0 and continues in this same role for the Texas Pathways Project.

 Linda earned a Bachelor of Journalism with a concentration in broadcast and a doctorate in higher education administration with a specialization in community college leadership from The University of Texas at Austin.
 Her Master of Arts in Interdisciplinary Studies degree is from The University of Texas at Brownsville.